msguerra74/Automata/README.md

 ### Usage

-1. Modify SOURCE/_configs/jekyll.yml 'Site Info' and select 'Custom Site Components' to match your project needs.
+1. Modify the automaton.json file variables to match your project needs.
 2. Run Grunt tasks:
  - 'grunt dev' to run in development mode.
  - 'grunt build' to build developed site.